Almont man accused of trying to kill uncle

 An Almont man is accused of trying to kill his uncle at a Morton County farmstead.

 Eric Johnson, 35, allegedly attacked his uncle on Feb.
 28 while the man was working cattle.
-Johnson was carrying a rifle, and told his uncle that if he didn't commit suicide Johnson would kill him, according to an affidavit filed by Morton County Sheriff's Lt.
+Johnson was carrying a rifle, and told his uncle that if he didn't commit suicide Johnson would beat him to death, according to an affidavit filed by Morton County Sheriff's Lt.
 Tom Sharp.
 The nature of the dispute isn't clear.

 The uncle fled in his vehicle after a fight in which Johnson allegedly gouged his eyes.
 The vehicle got stuck in an iced-over creek, and the uncle remained there for about 12 hours before deputies found him.
 He spent about two days in a hospital due to his injuries, according to Sharp.